Peter-Chou/libtorch_grpc_serving/README.md

 ## 2. serving without docker

 If you want to get all things without docker, You need to follow the instructions below.
-Since there is no prebuilt gRPC package in C++, it must be compiled and installed from source.
+Since there is no prebuilt gRPC package in C++, it must be compiled and installed from source code.

 ### install prerequisites

-- necessary package
+- necessary packages
 ```sh
 sudo apt-get update && sudo apt-get upgrade
 sudo apt-get install build-essential autoconf libtool pkg-config libgflags-dev libgtest-dev clang libc++-dev libssl-dev cmake python3-distutils vim tree git curl